Hague court delays start of Kenyan president's trial

 By Thomas Escritt

-AMSTERDAM The International Criminal Court (ICC) on Thursday scrapped a planned February 5 start date for the trial of Kenyan President Uhuru Kenyatta after prosecutors asked for more time to strengthen their case.
+AMSTERDAM, Jan 23 The International Criminal Court (ICC) on Thursday scrapped a planned Feb.
+5 start date for the trial of Kenyan President Uhuru Kenyatta after prosecutors asked for more time to strengthen their case.

 Kenyatta is accused of orchestrating ethnic violence that swept Kenya after elections in 2007 in which about 1,200 people were killed, but the case against him has been weakened by several key prosecution witnesses withdrawing their testimony.